-Emergency Contact Information, OSHRC-1: Current OSHRC personnel, including Commission
+Emergency Contact Information, OSHRC-1: Current OSHRC personnel, including Commission members, employees, and contractors.

-Payroll and Related Records, OSHRC-4: Current and former employees of OSHRC and
+Payroll and Related Records, OSHRC-4: Current and former employees of OSHRC and Commission members.

-Commission members.

-(including supervising attorneys), Commission members, and Administrative Law Judges (ALJs); Freedom of Information Act requesters; and parties in cases that have been, or presently are, before OSHRC.
+Office of the General Counsel Records, OSHRC-5: Current and former OSHRC employees, contractors, and Commission members; Freedom of Information Act and Privacy Act requesters; and parties in cases that have been, or presently are, before OSHRC.